ikalnytskyi/termcolor/docs/index.rst

 that is used such terminals (Linux, Unix, Mac OS).
 On Windows, the WinAPI used instead, but some restrictions are applied.

+It's licensed under the BSD (3-clause) License.
+That basically means: do whatever you want as long as copyright sticks around.

 .. _termcolor: https://github.com/ikalnitsky/termcolor
 .. _the Force: http://starwars.wikia.com/wiki/The_Force
 .. _ANSI color formatting: http://en.wikipedia.org/wiki/ANSI_escape_code#Colors